VirtusLab/scala-cli/website/docs/commands/basics.md

 }
 ```

-The run it by passing it to `scala-cli`:
+Then run it by passing it to `scala-cli`:

 ```bash
 scala-cli Hello.scala